ansys/pymapdl/doc/source/getting_started/develop_pymapdl.rst

 #. **Use pull requests (PRs)**: Use PRs to submit your changes for review.
    This allows for discussion and validation before merging into the main branch.
+   Pull requests must follow the same convention as the commit messages.
+   The following prefixes are allowed in the pull request names:

+   - `fix:` - Bug fixes.
+   - `feat:` - Changes that introduce a new feature or significant addition.
+   - `docs:` - Changes pertaining only to documentation.
+   - `style:` - Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc.).
+   - `refactor:` - A code change that neither fixes a bug nor adds a feature.
+   - `perf:` - A code change that improves performance.
+   - `test:` - Improvements or changes to testing.
+   - `build:` - Changes that affect the build system or external dependencies (example scopes: pip, make).
+   - `ci:` - Changes to the CI/CD configuration files and scripts.
+   - `chore:` - Other changes that don't modify the code (example scopes: release, versioning, etc.).
+   - `revert:` - Reverts a previous pull request.

 #. **Write good documentation**: Maintain clear and up-to-date documentation for your
    contribution or changes, including comments in code, and relevant project